UCEAP Scholarship FAQs

 Q: I am a transfer student.
 Do I need to include a transcript from my previous institution?

 A: Yes, you must upload a transcript from your previous institution in order to be considered for a scholarship.
-Please include your UC transcript and the transcript from your previous institution in one PDF file.
-If you cannot include both transcripts in one file, upload your UC transcript through the application system and e-mail your transfer transcript to email@example.com.
+If you have questions please contact firstname.lastname@example.org.
 Please follow the transcript instructions above for uploading a PDF of your transcript from your previous institution.

 Q: Is a letter of recommendation required?
 Who should write the letter of recommendation?
 What should the letter include?

-A: A letter of recommendation is not required for UCEAP scholarships.
+A: A letter of recommendation is not required for UCEAP Promise Awards.
 A letter of recommendation is required for the Duttenhaver & Dan Wise scholarships.

 Q: What is Good Standing?